 Working on one Product Backlog Item at a time makes it unnecessary to coordinate between work items in progress.
 Instead, the team can work on the least dependent items first.

 The team continuously adjusts its tack in a Developer-Ordered Work Plan.
 They come together as one mind to modulate this direction every day in the Daily Scrum.
 However, all direction adjustments happen within the terms of the Sprint Goal, which itself is a rallying point that can help channel the flow of the team.
-Mark Gillett, an experienced executive manager and venture capitalist, remarks, “Teams that behave as if there is a series of tasks (and perhaps handoffs) for individuals will see less value than those who identify needs for and dynamically partner to work a PBI to Done.”
+Mark Gillett, an experienced executive manager and technology investor, remarks, “Teams that behave as if there is a series of tasks (and perhaps handoffs) for individuals will see less value than those who identify needs for and dynamically partner to work a PBI to Done.”
 A team that works closely together builds a shared vision of what the product is and is able to grow pride in the product and in their achievement; see Product Pride.

 Members of the Scrum community have also been talking about Swarming for many years.
 See, for example, Dan Rawsthorne’s work ().